AyaaBe95/data-structures-and-algorithms401/readme/shiftArray.md

 - Created a method named inseartShiftArray
 - Declared an empty array with the size of the given array plus one
 - Use for loop to assign the value in the middle of new Array
-- Time complexity and space complexity is O(n)

 ## Solution
 ![](https://github.com/AyaaBe95/data-structures-and-algorithms401/blob/main/assests/shiftArray.jpeg)